hawkinsw/CPPTimes/templates.md

 Well, what's amazing about our discovery is that the coincidence is really _no_ coincidence at all!
 It's actually something called *generic programming*.
 The person who coined the term _generic programming_ had this to say about the concept:

-> "By generic programming, we mean the definition of algorithms and data structures at an abstract​ or generic level, thereby accomplishing many related programming tasks simultaneously."
+> "By generic programming, we mean the definition of algorithms and data structures at an abstract​ or generic level, thereby accomplishing many related programming tasks simultaneously."[^stepanov]

+[^stepanov]: David R. Musser and Alexander A. Stepanov, Generic Programming, in P. Gianni, ed., _Symbolic and Algebraic Computation: International Symposium ISSAC 1988_, Lecture Notes in Computer Science v.
+38, Springer-Verlag, Berlin, 1989, pp. 13-25.

 The two implementations that we have written so far of the Tupperware ADT are specific to the types of objects that they contain – pizza and batteries.
 However, Tupperware can hold other types of contents.
 We could put in turkey, markers, crayons, paint, rolls of tape, etc.